RazanNotFound/Distributed-Project/README.md

 # Distributed-Project

+- This assignment explores the MapReduce methodology for analyzing student grades using the ”UniversityCoursesGrades” dataset.
+The dataset is provided in the file coursegrades.txt, where each line follows the format:
+  ####  (Year, Course Name, Student Grade, University Name)
+- Each value is separated by a comma.

 1. [ ] Task 1: Average Grade per Course
   Find the average grade for each course and determine which course has the highest average.
   - Mapper: